panda-madness/stitcher.io/src/content/book/08-view-models.md

-View models are an abstraction to simplify controller and model code.
+This is the first chapter of my [Laravel beyond CRUD](/blog/laravel-beyond-crud) series where we take a deep dive in the application layer.
+A major trend throughout the series is to keep code clean, concise and manageable.
+This chapter won't be any different, as we'll look at how to keep controllers clean and to-the-point.

+The pattern we'll use to help us is called the view model pattern.
-View models are responsible for providing data to a view, which would otherwise come directly from the controller or the model.
+As its name suggests, these classes are models to your view files, they are responsible for providing data to a view, which would otherwise come directly from the controller or the domain model.
 They allow a better separation of concerns, and provide more flexibility for the developer.

 In essence, view models are simple classes that take some data, and transform it into something usable for the view.
-In this post I'll show you the basic principles of the pattern, we'll take a look at how they integrate in Laravel projects, and finally I'll show you how we use the pattern in one of [Spatie](*https://spatie.be)'s, our company, projects.
+In this chapter I'll show you the basic principles of the pattern, we'll take a look at how they integrate in Laravel projects, and finally I'll show you how we use the pattern in one of our projects.

 {{ ad:carbon }}

 Let's get started.

 Say you have a form to create a blog post with a category.
 You'll need a way to fill the select box in the view with category options.
 The controller has to provide those.